2020 Summer Exam session

 - pre-treatment of results to facilitate lecturers and professors in checking and validating scores.

-Contact Ludovic Bonivento to get SSH access to our AMC server.
-You can test AMC without having to install it.
-This AMC step-by-step guide will assist you in preparing and treating your exams.
+- This AMC step-by-step guide will assist you in preparing and treating your exams.

 In both cases, instructors are responsible for formatting, printing, scanning and processing their own exams, and for the security of the exam throughout this process.